VasuDevrani/NextJs-aiior/Readme.md

 }
 ```

-### Server side rendering using getServerProps()
+### Server side rendering using getServerSideProps()
-These are rendered in server side only so can be used to hide credentials as well. </br>
+These are rendered in server side only on every request so can be used to hide credentials as well. </br>
 Renders only once

 ```
-export async function getServerProps(context){
+export async function getServerSideProps(context){
    const req = context.req;
    const res = contxt.res;
+   // or, context.params.id
   props: {
     // passed to the page as props
   }